adewes/lectures/src/en/dp/intro.md

 # Our data

 In the following, we use sample data describing the income of different individuals.
+We examine how adding a single data point changes the outcome of statistical analyses on the dataset, and how this compromises the privacy of the person to whom the added data belongs.

 <div id="table" data-render="DataTable([...this.data.slice(0,10),{name: '...', income: '...'}])">
 </div>